-Red diamonds have been found mostly from the Argyle Certified Mine in Western Australia, and occasionally from Minas Gerais in Brazil.
+Red diamonds have been found mostly from the Diamond Mine in Western Australia, and occasionally from Minas Gerais in Brazil.
 Red diamonds exhibit many of the same characteristics as pink diamonds, however they have a lower tone and a higher saturation.

 A diamond becomes red when heat pressure deep within the earth cause the crystal lattice of a diamond to distort.
 These distortions cause the diamond crystal to absorb green light and impart a red hue.
 This can often be seen in parallel bands within the diamond.
 Red diamonds can be modified by orange, brown, and purple.